 Since 1976, the United Nations High Commissioner for Refugees (UNHCR) has been partnering with the United Nations Volunteers (UNV) programme to deliver vital humanitarian assistance.
-During 2008-2018, 3,994 UN Volunteers served with UNHCR, contributing to the organization's mission to ensure that everybody has the right to seek asylum and find safe refuge, having fled violence, persecution, war or disaster at home.
+During 2012-2022, over 4,000 UN Volunteers served with UNHCR, contributing to the organization's mission to ensure that everybody has the right to seek asylum and find safe refuge, having fled violence, persecution, war or disaster at home.

 How does the recruitment of UN Volunteers add value to UNHCR?